david-asher/electron-firebase/docs/fbstorage.js.md

 <a name="exp_module_fbstorage--fileStore+find"></a>

 ### fileStore#find(filepath, queryMatch) ⇒ <code>object</code> ⏏
+Search the storage records in the Firestore database for a file matching the specific filepath given.
+The newest document matching the search criteria will be returned.

 **Kind**: Exported function
 **Returns**: <code>object</code> - - metafile descriptor for the requested file